 - Premises liability (failure to protect against a foreseeable third-party attack)

 The exact legal approach will depend on the individual circumstances of your case.

 In many cases, a civil lawsuit may run concurrent to a criminal trial, and may or may not involve the same defendants.
 The criminal justice system is concerned with penalizing the perpetrator(s) of the abuse.
 Your civil case will be about fighting for compensation to help your child and your family become whole again, to whatever extent that is possible.

-Some of the damages that can be recovered in child abuse lawsuits are for:
+Some of the damages that can be recovered in child abuse lawsuits by the child injury attorneys at our Fort Lauderdale firm are for:

 - Assault/ battery